 11. Play with the Family at La Jolla Recreation Center

-I’m learning to appreciate the La Jolla Recreation Center more and more as the years go by.
-For us, it was a great place to run around after preschool.
-My daughter and her friends still love the play structures and bolting across the blacktop to play wallball and other fun activities.
+For us, La Jolla Recreation Center was a great place to run around after preschool.
+My daughter and her friends still love the play structures and bolting across the blacktop to play wallball.
+Fun all-ages activities include:

 The Stuart Collection is an amazing series of public art on the campus of UC San Diego (my alma mater).
-After parking, you can explore the collection for free.
-Searching for the sculptures and are around the campus is like an outdoor scavenger hunt, perfect for you or your kids.
+After parking, it’s free to explore the collection.
+Searching for the sculptures around the campus is like an outdoor scavenger hunt, perfect for you or your kids.

 The sculptures are enormous.
 Some are integrated into buildings and existing landscaping.
 Download and print a map that will guide you around campus in more or less a circle to see the entire collection.